techworkersco/twc-site-nl/_resources/works-council.md

 How this may look like in reality is for OR members that have specific monthly/weekly targets.
 Take a call center agent as an example, they generally have a target related to their hours of work.
 OR work is done and considered as part of members responsibilties.
 As such, a call center worker cannot be penalised/performance managed if they are spending time doing OR work that could otherwise be spent on the phones.
 In short, OR time is work time.

+## Who is allowed to be in an OR?

+TODO: insert link to wetboek with details on legal minimums.
+Something like 3+ months in service, no difference for temporal/permanant contracts.
+Does not count contractors.

+Consult the WOR, however for brevity:

 - Worked at least 3 months for the company
 - Permanent on temporal contract